AndreaCensi/env_dvs/README-development.md

 These are instructions to install the Python packages and dependencies in a virtual environment.

+## Step 0: Dependencies

+For Ubuntu, these are packages that you might want to install:

+    python-cjson
+    python-virtualenv
+    scipy

 ## Step 1: Checkout the source code

 The file [``resources.yaml``](resources.yaml) lists all necessary repositories.